 of the data sets described in the eHealth Network (eHN) Guidelines

-, and are expected to be further updated during the Joint Action process.
+, and are subject to further refinement.